DataDog/documentation/content/en/tracing/service_catalog/_index.md

 ### Software Delivery view
 The **Software Delivery tab** provides several ways to assess and improve the pre-production status of your services.
 This includes understanding the status of your CI pipelines and viewing your static analysis violations.
 You can:

-- View performance of the [CI pipeline(s)][23] related to your services
+- View performance of the [CI pipeline(s)][23] related to your services.
-- Find security and code quality issues from [Static Analysis][24]
+- Find security and code quality issues from [Static Analysis][24].
-- Easily pivot from Service Catalog to troubleshoot pre-production slowdowns and failures
+- Easily pivot from Service Catalog to troubleshoot pre-production slowdowns and failures.

 To access additional details describing your CI status and static analysis violations, click on a service and see the status of each pipeline and rule violation.